Cecilia Muñoz: Career

 As Director of Intergovernmental Affairs, Muñoz was the Obama Administration's main liaison with state, local and tribal governments, including the Big Seven organizations that represent most state and local officials, including the Council of State Governments, the National Governors Association and the National Conference of State Legislatures.
 She co-chaired the White House Task Force on Puerto Rico's Political Status, where her work prompted several politicians from both sides to celebrate her designation as head of the Domestic Policy Council.

 She was featured in the documentary film Last Best Chance, story twelve of the series How Democracy Works Now, from filmmakers Shari Robertson and Michael Camerini.
-A cut of the film premiered on HBO in March 2010, under the title The Senator's Bargain.

-Muñoz appeared in Mountains and Clouds, story two in the series How Democracy Works Now, where she and Frank Sharry discuss being at a potential "watershed moment" for comprehensive immigration reform, in 2001.
+A cut of the film premiered on HBO in March 2010, under the title The Senator's Bargain.Muñoz appeared in Mountains and Clouds, story two in the series How Democracy Works Now, where she and Frank Sharry discuss being at a potential "watershed moment" for comprehensive immigration reform, in 2001.
 Additionally, she was featured in Ain't the AFL for Nothin', story seven in the series where she is shown working on a proposal for immigration, in 2003.

 In 2020, Muñoz authored More than Ready, an autobiography about her life and tenure in the White House.

-Muñoz works at New America, a think tank based in Washington, D.C.

 In November 2020, Muñoz was announced as a member of Joe Biden's transition staff.

 Personal life

-Muñoz is married to Amit Pandya, a human rights lawyer.
-They have two daughters.
+Muñoz married attorney Amit Anant Pandya in September 1991.
+He is a human rights lawyer.
+They have two daughters, Meera and Cristina.